-I Why should I say, 'Tis yet too soon To seek for heaven, or think of death?'
+WHY should I say, "'Tis yet too soon To seek for heaven, or think of death?"
 A flower may fade before 'tis noon, And I this day may lose my breath.

 2 If this rebellious heart of mine

-Despise the gracious calls of heaven,
+Despise the gracious call of Heaven,

 I may be harden'd in my sin,

 And never have repentance given.

-3 What if the Lord grow wroth, and swear, While I refuse to read and pray, That he'll refuse to lend an ear To all my groans another day!
+- 3 What if the Lord grow wroth and swear, While I refuse to read and pray, That he'll refuse to lend an ear To all my groans another day!

-4 What if his dreadful anger burn
+- 4 What if his dreadful anger burn,

-While I refuse his offer'd grace,
+While I refuse his offer'd grace;

 And all his love to fury turn,

-And strike me dead upon the place.
+And strike me dead upon the place!

-5 'Tis dangerous to provoke a God!
+- 5 'Tis dangerous to provoke a God;

-His power and vengeance none can tell;
+His power and vengeance none can tell:

 One stroke of his almighty rod

-Shall send young sinners quick to hell.
+Can send young sinners quick to hell

-6 Then 'twill for ever be in vain
+- 6 Then 'twill for ever be in vain

-To cry for pardon and for grace:
+To cry for pardon and for grace;

 To wish I had my time again,

 Or hope to see my Maker's face.

-14. Examples of early Piety.
+XIV.-EXAMPLES OF EARLY PIETY.

-What blest examples do I find

-Writ in the word of truth,

-Of children that began to mind Religion in their youth!
+WHAT bless'd examples do I find Writ in the word of truth, Of children that began to mind Religion in their youth!

 2 Jesus, who reigns above the sky,

 And keeps the world in awe,

 Was once a child as young as I,

 And kept his Father's law.

-3 At twelve years old he talk'd with men, (The Jews all wondering stand) Yet he obey'd his mother then,
+- 3 At twelve years old he talk'd with men,

+(The Jews all wondering stand;)

+Yet he obey'd his mother then,

 And came at her command.

-4 Children a sweet hosanna sung, And blest their Saviour's name:
+- 4 Children a sweet hosanna sung,

+And bless'd their Saviour's name;

-They gave him honour with their tongue, While scribes and priests blaspheme.
+They gave him honour with their tongue,

+While scribes and priests blaspheme.

-5 Samuel, the child, was wean'd and brought To wait upon the Lord; Young Timothy betimes was taught
+- 5 Samuel, the child, was wean'd, and brought

+To wait upon the Lord;

+Young Timothy betimes was taught

 To know his holy word.

-6 Then why should I so long delay What others learnt so soon?
+- 6 Then why should I so long delay

+What others learn'd so soon?

-I would not pass another day Without this work begun.
+I would not pass another day

-15. Against Lying.
+Without this work begun.

+XV.-AGAINST LYING.

-1 O 'TIS a lovely thing for youth To walk betimes in wisdom's way; To fear a lie, to speak the truth, That we may trust to all they say.
+OH, 'tis a lovely thing for youth To walk betimes in wisdom's way, To fear a lie, to speak the truth, That we may trust to all they say!

-2 But liars we can never trust,
+- 2 But liars we can never trust,

-Tho' they should speak the thing that's true:
+Tho' they should speak the thing that's true;

-And he that does one fault at first,
+And he that does one fault at first.

-And lies to hide it makes it two.
+And lies to hide it, makes it two.

-3 Have you not known, nor heard, nor read, How God abhors deceit and wrong?
+- 3 Have we not known, nor heard, nor read, How God abhors deceit and wrong?
 How Ananias was struck dead, Caught with a lie upon his tongue?

-So did his wife Sapphira die,

-When she came in and grew so bold

-As to confirm that wicked lie

-That just before her husband told.
+- 4 So did his wife Sapphira die, When she came in, and grew so bold As to confirm the wicked lie That just before her husband told.

-5 The Lord delights in them that speak
+- 4 The Lord delights in them that speak

 The words of truth; but every liar

 Must have his portion in the lake

 That burns with brimstone and with fire.

-6 Then let me always watch my lips,

-Lest I be struck to death and hell,

-Since God a book of reckoning keeps

-For every lie that children tell.
+- 6 Then let me always watch my lips, Lest I be struck to death and hell; Since God a book of reckoning keeps For every lie that children tell.

-16. Against Quarrelling and Fighting.
+XVI.-AGAINST QUARRELLING AND FIGHTING.

-1 Let dogs delight to bark and bite, For God hath made them so; Let bears and lions growl and fight For 'tis their nature too.
+LET dogs delight to bark and bite,

+For God hath made them so;

+Let bears and lions growl and fight,

+For 'tis their nature too.

-2 But, children, you should never let Such angry passions rise: Your little hands were never made To tear each other's eyes.
+2 But, children, you should never let Such angry passions rise; Your little hands were never made To tear each other's eyes.